tushar5526/tushar5526.github.io/content/til/how-to-find-all-repositories-which-do-not-follow-src-layout.md

 ---
-title: "How to Find All Repositories in a GitHub Organization Which Do Not Follow the Src Layout"
+title: "How to Find All Repositories in a GitHub Organization Which Do Not Follow the Src Layout?"
 date: 2021-03-05T10:49:56+02:00
 tags:
 - all-repos